KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 • Certificate from the employer indicating the parent’s period of employment in the state of Karnataka and also showing that they are transferable anywhere in India.

-• Certificate from the employer indicating parents as an employee of Union or Karnataka State Government Undertaking or Joint Sector Undertaking.
+• Certificate from the employer indicating parents as employees of Union or Karnataka State Government Undertaking or Joint Sector Undertaking.

 Domicile Rule 10